geoportti/edu/README.md

-# edu
+# Geoportti Education

-Repository for Geoportti educational materials
+Repository for Geoportti educational materials targeted for teachers and learners.
+Work in progress.